 Combine cabbage and carrots in a large bowl.

-In a separate small bowl whisk together the vinegar, mustard, oil, and agave until a creamy dressing forms, and pour over the cabbage and carrots.
+In a separate small bowl, whisk together vinegar, mustard, oil, and agave until a creamy dressing forms, and pour over cabbage and carrots.

 Mix until well combined.

 Add salt and pepper to taste.

 Serve and enjoy as a side dish or as a snack or light lunch.

 Cabbage, especially when eaten raw such as in this slaw recipe, is a healthy food.
 Cabbage is a cruciferous vegetable, which has been found to have cancer-preventive benefits.
 Different kinds of cabbage have different health benefits, so combining green and purple cabbage in this raw slaw recipe enhances the health benefits.